-Bayonetta provides players with an ‘arcadey’ hack and slash experience with fluid combat, crazy action scenes, and creative enemy types, if you’re a fan of hack and slash games then Bayonetta 2 should be at the top of your must-own list.
-If you ever played the first installment in the Bayonetta series that was released on the Switch then you’ll be pleased to know that not too much has changed when it comes to the core gameplay, it’s still the same brilliant game with high-paced action and incredible boss fights that you loved, just with a few upgrades and, of course, a new story.
-The most notable change other than the graphics is the fact that Bayonetta has had a haircut and is now sporting a short and tidy bob style; personally, she was sexier with longer hair, but it makes a lot of sense for a woman who’s daily activities involve back-flips, front-flips, and getting blood in her hair to have it short.
+Bayonetta 2 provides players with an ‘arcadey’ hack and slash experience with fluid combat, crazy action scenes, and creative enemy types, if you’re a fan of hack and slash games then Bayonetta 2 should be near the top of your must-own list.
+If you ever played the first installment in the Bayonetta series that was released on the Switch then you’ll be pleased to know that not too much has changed when it comes to the core gameplay, it’s still the same brilliant game with high-paced action and the same kind of incredible boss fights which you loved, just with a few upgrades and, of course, a new story.
+The most notable change other than the graphics is the fact that Bayonetta has had a haircut and is now sporting a short and tidy bob style; personally, I thought she was sexier with longer hair, but it makes a lot of sense for a woman who’s daily activities involve back-flips, front-flips, and getting blood in her hair to have it short.

 Splatoon takes the classic first-person shooter genre and turns it on its head.
 Instead of taking aim with guns and sending the bad guys to the afterlife you’re equipped with a paintball gun, and no, you don’t have to shoot other players to win.
 Instead, you’re placed on teams and are tasked with shooting the environment around you, covering that area of the map with your colour paint – the team that controls most of the map at the end of the match wins.
 This alternative to the classic multiplayer FPS formula means that, in classic Nintendo fashion, it’s not only great fun but it’s also child friendly.

-Octopath Traveler is a turn-based RPG game, which is why I didn’t put it into my top 10, I absolutely detest turn-based RPG games but I know that a lot of people like them.
+Octopath Traveler is a turn-based RPG game, which is why I didn’t put it into my top 10; I absolutely detest turn-based RPG games (yes I know that I included Pokémon) but I know that a lot of people like them.
 Plus, the game has been extremely popular and was met with great critic and consumer reviews.
 The game itself has a lot in common with the classic Final Fantasy games in terms of combat and the story is supposed to be just as good.
-Personally, Final Fantasy XV was my favourite FF game – you know, the one that wasn’t turn based?
-I played that game for so many hours, I loved it.
+Personally, Final Fantasy XV was my favourite FF game (you know, the one that wasn’t turn based?)

 Pokémon: Let’s Go, Pikachu!/Let’s Go, Eevee!

-As with Octopath Traveler, Pokemon is usually a turn-based game, however, I have traditionally always played the Pokemon series (I know, very hypocritical).
-I think that’s mainly because one of my favourite type of games are games that involve large amounts of loot and grinding for better gear, so I can overlook the turn-based combat as I enjoy trying to “catch ’em all”.
-The reason this Pokemon game isn’t in my top 10 is because it’s not the classic Pokemon game that we all know and love; this game is more like a side game, but a new ‘core’ game is in development so hopefully we’ll see that in 2019.
+As with Octopath Traveler, Pokémon is usually a turn-based game, but I have traditionally always played the Pokémon series (I know, very hypocritical).
+I think that’s mainly because I’m very fond of games that involve large amounts of loot and grinding for better gear, so I can overlook the turn-based combat as I enjoy trying to “catch ’em all”.
+The reason this Pokemon game isn’t in my top 10 is because it’s not the classic Pokémon game that we all know and love; this game is more like a side game, which is why it doesn’t quite make the list while Pokémon Sword and Shield does.

-So there we have it, my 10 must own Switch games.
-Don’t agree with a game I listed or think there’s a game or two missing?
-Let me know in the comments and if they’re worthy I’ll get them added.
+So there we have it, my 10 best Nintendo Switch games out now as well as a bunch of honourable mentions which you should consider purchasing.
+Don’t agree with one of the games I’ve listed or think there’s a game or two missing?
+Let me know in the comments below and if they’re worthy I’ll get them added.